In-Depth Analysis You Won’t Find Anywhere Else

 Does Dahler (or maybe someone else) want that to become a self-fulfilling prophecy?

 Dahler is correct that the plaintiffs are asking the Connecticut Supreme Court to invalidate the trial court judge’s dismissal of the case and then remand the case back to the trial court.
-That’s what any plaintiff attorney would do in this .
+However, that’s not news.
+That’s simply what any plaintiff attorney would do in this .

 But, the Koskoff attorneys also included a little Easter egg in their request.
 They asked that the case be remanded “so that the parties may engage in discovery and proceed to trial.”
 (Emphasis added.)